 Licensure Information

-Please see the State of Wisconsin Department of Safety and Professional Services DSPS webpage for information regarding Wisconsin licensure as a Radiologist Technician .
+Please see the State of Wisconsin Department of Safety and Professional Services DSPS webpage for information regarding Wisconsin licensure as a Radiologist Technologist .
 The DSPS requirements include, but are not limited to the following:

 • Must be at least 18 years of age